 Nowa Orkiestra Z (1988-89)

-Five years after the disbanding of Rogula Orkiestra Z Jakówu and Nowicz once again returned with a new incarnation of Orkiestra Z, this time called Nowa Orkiestra Z (New Z Orchestra), this time with a more keyboard-driven sound by lacking a guitar player.
+Five years after the disbanding of Rogula Orkiestra Z, Jakówu and Nowicz once again returned with a new incarnation of Orkiestra Z, this time called Nowa Orkiestra Z (New Z Orchestra), this time with a more keyboard-driven sound by lacking a guitar player.
 This final incarnation again gathered a group of fine musicians and recorded in 1988 a concept album, Dziczie Mie Komód Jora (Tell Me How It Was), under Melodia label.
-It was the last zone rock album released in the RTC, serving as somekind of epilogue to the genre intending to tell to younger generations the hopes and dreams of zonees and how the world evolved making them obsolete.
+It was the last zone rock album released in the RTC, serving as some kind of epilogue (or even epitaph) to the genre, intending to tell younger generations the hopes and dreams of zonees and how the world evolved and made them obsolete.
 Critics recognized the musicianship and rich instrumentation but also stated it didn’t bring anything new, not having the creativity of the late 1970’s works.
-Even so was considered the best band’s album since Jezus Mroty en Krucz although it looked like it was made almost ten years ago already, at least, at the moment of releasing.
-After touring the album nation wide the band once again splitted for the last time.
+Even so, it was considered the band’s best album since Jezus Mroty en Krucz, although it sounded like it was made almost ten years ago already, at least, at the moment of releasing.
+After touring the album nation wide, the band once again split for the last time.

-Frączyszek Jakówu: lead vocals and keyboards (accoustic and electric pianos, celesta, spinet and harpsichord).
+Frączyszek Jakówu: lead vocals and keyboards (acoustic and electric pianos, celesta, spinet and harpsichord).

 Jerzy Grzykła: drums and percussion.

 Rzebica (1978).
 Its artwork imitated local Pieści cigarette packs (*Here’s* Piast cigarettes ).